You will likely agree with me when I say,

 The bridge takes the sound and directs it inside the cavity of the guitar.
 This often-overlooked piece of the acoustic guitar has a very significant impact on the quality of the sound.

-The best bridge is constructed from natural materials.
+The great bridge is constructed from natural materials.
 While Oak, Rosewood, and Ash are excellent choices.
 Mahogany results in clear and rich sounds.
-The best material is ebony as it produces a vibrant sound.
+The great material is ebony as it produces a vibrant sound.

 You want to always keep in mind how much you are willing to pay for a guitar.
 What is the maximum budget you are able to work with?
 If it’s $300, look for the model that is closest to this price.

-Note that the best quality acoustic guitars will come with a high price tag so if you can afford a higher priced model, don’t hesitate to consider it.
+Note that the perfect quality acoustic guitars will come with a high price tag so if you can afford a higher priced model, don’t hesitate to consider it.

 Cheaper priced acoustic guitars produce low-quality sounds and can be difficult to practice with.